Last updated on March 9, 2022

 I was worried it would take long to process my order, but the entire experience was as seamless as can be.
 The associate took my personal details and entered my order into her iPad, I swiped my card… et voilà!
 I ended up getting fewer products than I intended to, but at least it gives me yet another reason to come back to New York!

-I was asked to wait for my goods by the pick-up counter, which was one of the coolest concepts I’ve encountered.
+Once I placed my order, they asked me to wait for my goods by the pick-up counter, which was one of the coolest concepts I’ve encountered.
 I lined up next to the other girls excitedly watching pink plastic bags descend down a conveyor belt from some kind of magic factory upstairs.
-After 5 minutes, my name was called and I received my Glossier goods in their signature pink bubble wrap ziplock bag with free stickers inside, which is an Instagrammer’s dream.
+After 5 minutes, they called my name.
+I received my Glossier goods in their signature pink bubble wrap ziplock bag with free stickers inside, which is an Instagrammer’s dream.
 At first glance it might not seem like a very environmentally-friendly option, but I will definitely get a lot of use out of the bag during my future travels.

 Overall, would I recommend visiting the Glossier flagship?
 Yes.
 Even if you’re not into the actual products, it is worth visiting just for the atmosphere and unique retail experience, although you need to brace yourself for the frustratingly long lines.

 Would I go back?
 Again, the answer is yes.
 As convenient as online shopping is, there’s nothing quite like being able to test out the products or get colour matched in store.
-However, I’ve learned my lesson and in the future, I will definitely devote a larger chunk of time to my visit and come prepared with my card.
+However, I’ve learned my lesson.
+In the future, I will definitely devote a larger chunk of time to my visit and come prepared with my card.
 I have already made a list of products to try (Stretch Concealer*, Boy Brow* and Mask Duo* – I’m looking at you).

 Have you ever tried Glossier?
-What are your favourite products?
-Also, if you would like me to review my Glossier collection on the blog, drop me a comment down below!
+What do you think about this unique shopping concept?
+If you had $50 to spend inside their flagship store, what would your top choices be?
+Also, if you would like me to review my Glossier collection on the blog, drop a comment down below!